volatile666/MotherForSmoothie/README.md

 #####What needs to be done?

--double check everything
+-double check the things not in red boxes

--fan tacho connection to lpc

--solution for AVCC not broken out?